The Complete List of All Blogging Facts and Statistics (Updated)

 We all know that blogging is a flooded market.
 There are tens or hundreds of millions of blogs out there in every conceivable industry, publishing content at a rate of millions of new blog posts per day.
 Blogs are, arguably, the single most widely-consumed media format in the history of humanity.
 It would be exceedingly difficult to find a human who has access to the internet and who hasn't read a blog post this week.

-Popularity of Blogging
+Popularity Of Blogging

 This daunting crush of content can be demoralizing when you realize how much of a demand on user attention there is.
 How can anyone hope to compete when there's so much going on out there?
 It even makes you appreciate Google all the more, for the job they do in indexing all of this content and serving the best, most relevant answers to any question you could want to ask.